Cast in series 3-5. Clockwise from bottom right: Rimmer, Lister, Holly, Cat and Kryten

 Older Than They Look: Kryten.
 In "Back in the Red: Part 1" he tells Dr McLaren that he was created in 2340.
 Since the events of "The End" take place at some point between the 21st and 23rd century (several episodes contradict the figure), and Lister is in stasis for around three million years, that means that when the crew first meet him in "Kryten", the eponymous character is roughly three million years old himself.
 Even in a show that hardly prides itself on its consistency and continuity, that's a staggering figure.

-Well, opposite sex dimension in "Parallel Universe".
+Opposite sex dimension in "Parallel Universe".
+They meet their versions.

 Rimmer eventually, after several failures breeds an actual opposite sex clone of himself in the episode "Rimmerworld", which even has his face.